Your top 5 estate planning questions

 Any estate tax liability is generally the obligation of the decedent's estate, and not the beneficiaries who will inherit the property.
 The beneficiaries' plans for the assets are not relevant to the taxation of the inherited asset.
 The value of all real estate would be included in the decedent's gross estate and could be subject to the estate tax, depending on the aggregate size of the estate.

-Several changes are currently being proposed that would reduce the estate tax exemption threshold and could increase the tax liability upon the owner's death.
+Right now, it’s possible that the estate tax exemption threshold could significantly decrease as of January 1, 2026, which could increase the tax liability upon the owner's death.
 When assets such as real estate are being transferred, it is critical that the estate has adequate cash on hand to pay for potential expenses, including taxes.

 Estate taxes, when owed, are generally due within 9 months of death.
 So even if the heirs weren't planning to sell, if the estate does not have liquid assets on hand to pay the tax, the real estate or business may need to be sold to fund the tax liability.
 In limited circumstances, the estate may be able to make certain (complicated) elections that would allow the estate tax to be payable over time.
 These exceptions are typically related to assets like family farms and closely held businesses.
 The estate may also be able to borrow funds (often secured by estate assets) to pay the estate tax liability.

 4. How should I deal with life insurance and my estate?
-Will any of that change in 2026 or sooner, if the estate laws are modified?
+Will any of that change in 2026?

 Currently, there is no limit to the number of annual exclusion gifts, whether to a trust or otherwise.
-As a result, people with multiple children and/or grandchildren (or other beneficiaries) can utilize their annual exclusion gifts to make $15,000 gifts to each beneficiary of a trust to fund life insurance policy premium payments.
+As a result, people with multiple children and/or grandchildren (or other beneficiaries) can utilize their annual exclusion gifts to make gifts of $17,000 in 2023 to each beneficiary of a trust to fund life insurance policy premium payments.

 5. I haven't touched my estate plan in 10 years and I no longer have an estate attorney or anyone to consult.
 How often do I need to revisit my plan and can you recommend anyone to help me?
 How do I even get started with so much in flux with the laws?